LibreCAD/docs/guides/completion.rst

 Completing and Printing
 =======================

-Completed drawings are normally printed to scale and include a border and title block, although printing without regard for scale or a border can be useful for sketches, drafts, exporting to a bitmapped image, and so on.
+Completed drawings are normally printed to scale and include a border and title block, although printing without regard for scale or a border can be useful for sketches, drafts, exporting to CNC software, exporting a bitmapped image, and so on.
 LibreCAD also has the ability to print drawings across several pages using *tiled printing*, allowing a large format page to be printed on smaller paper.  *"Printing"* a drawing also includes exporting the drawing to a pdf or saving it as a bitmapped image.

 Preparing a drawing and making it ready for printing includes a few steps: